 BFI NETWORK x BAFTA Crew aims to support the next generation of film and television talent through insights from BAFTA winners and nominees, and a community of peers and future collaborators.

-- A monthly masterclass exploring the craft behind a BAFTA-nominee or the team behind a BAFTA-nominated film/television project
+- Monthly masterclasses exploring the craft behind a BAFTA-nominee or the team behind a BAFTA-nominated film/television project

 - A monthly roundtable on areas including mental health and well-being, sustainable practices and freelancing as well as small group discussions with BAFTA-winners and nominees.